How Much is Car Insurance for a 21 Year Old?

 A 21-year-old driver on his or her own car insurance policy can expect to pay $1199 for six months of insurance coverage.
 Therefore, if you have recently found yourself on your own and off of your parents’ car insurance policy, you could be looking at some steep prices for auto insurance.
 Here is a breakdown of what makes car insurance for 21-year-olds expensive and ways that you can save.

-You may be wondering why you pay more for car insurance as a 21-year-old.
+You may be wondering why you pay more for car insurance as a 21-year-old than a 22-year-old or somebody even older does.
 The answer is fairly simple.
 You are not yet an experienced driver.
 But the full answer is more complex.
-Car insurance rates are primarily based on risk.
+Auto insurance rates are primarily based on risk.
 Insurance companies use a number of statistics to determine what constitutes risk.
 Statistics show that drivers age 21 are more likely to get citations, and they are more likely to have accidents.
-Based on those statistics and other factors, you will probably pay a lot more for car insurance than your parents.
+Based on those statistics and other factors, you will probably pay a lot more for auto insurance than your parents.

 What Factors Come Into Play?

 There are many factors that come into play when calculating how much car insurance will cost for a 21-year-old besides your age.
 Some of these factors you can control, while others you cannot.
 Consider these things when budgeting for car insurance.